 Lajevardi’s studies race in American politics.
 As an attorney and political scientist, her research bridges the gap between political science and legal questions of interest.
-My work covers voter identification laws, felon disenfranchisement laws, media coverage, and constituent communications and always assesses how race matters in affecting the quality of American democracy today.
+Her work covers voter identification laws, felon disenfranchisement laws, media coverage, and constituent communications and always assesses how race matters in affecting the quality of American democracy today.

 In the News